Notes on the design of Monolight : A duality between a grotesque and geometric style

 With Monolight’s stylistic alternates, you can combine the grotesque or geometric look as you wish, depending on your project

 The issue of proportions also required many adjustments.
-Traditional grotesques often feature varying letter widths, while geometrics lean toward uniformity.
-I aimed for a compromise that would maintain the rhythm of grotesques while integrating some of the regularity of geometrics.
+Grotesques often tend toward uniform letter widths, while geometrics feature more variable widths.
+I aimed for a compromise that would maintain the regularity of grotesques while integrating some of the dynamism of geometrics.

 This project has taught me the importance of small details in typography.
 Every curve and angle underwent multiple revisions.